-The Safeguarding Team Lead manages the CYPiC team and provides expert leadership on all aspects of the safeguarding agenda.
-Responsibilities also include strategic management of the service, ensuring robust systems and processes are in place, working in partnership with Black County and West Birmingham CCG and Wolverhampton
+The Matron for CYPiC manages the CYPiC team and provides expert leadership on all aspects of the safeguarding agenda.
+Responsibilities also include strategic management of the service, ensuring robust systems and processes are in place, working in partnership with Black County ICB and Wolverhampton Safeguarding Partnership to ensure a multiagency approach and providing effective support and acting as a resource to providing accessible, accurate and relevant information Trust-wide.